-Medal in 1916 and subsequently commissioned.
+Richard Albert Wickens MBE MM (1889-1962).
+Born in Newbury.
+Known as "Dick".
+Served in the Royal Berkshire Regiment 1914-21.
+Awarded Military Medal in 1916 and subsequently commissioned.
 In World War II he was controller of the Newbury Council of Defence Services, comprising 20 organisations.
 Took over his father's building company in 1906 and subsequently became an architect.
 Designed the Grade II listed electric filling station in Newtown Road.
 Elected to the Council 1935, retiring in 1960.
 JP 1942.
 Alderman 1954.
-Mason the Loyal Berkshire Lodge of Hope.
-His younger son John was killed in Sicily in the Second World War.1
+Mason in the Loyal Berkshire Lodge of Hope.
+During his mayoralty, land was purchased in Pelican Lane for the Berkshire Royal British Legion premises.
+His younger son John was killed in Sicily in the Second World

+War.2